pwheregroup/doc.mapbender.org/en/bundles/Mapbender/CoreBundle/elements/printclient.rst

  </tr>
  </table>

 The featureInfo will open a dialog with a link *print feature information*.
-When you click on the link the print dialog is opens and offers the print templates that are defined for the feature type.
+When you click on the link the print dialog opens and offers the print templates that are defined for the feature type.

 You can choose the desired region and create a print pdf.
 The pdf will contain the information for the selected feature.